oxagast/ansvif/README.md

 Thanks to dll999 for syscall fuzzing ideas.
 Thanks to moo from #2600 on 2600net for a few recommendations on the wiki writeup.
 Thanks to god knows how many people on IRC and StackOverflow.
+Thanks to DarkSt0rm for fixing a bug in the Makefile.